 Language and Integration Tests in Europe (2010, Martinus Nijhoff), The Reconceptualisation

 of European Union Citizenship (2014, Martinus Nijhoff) and The Human Face of the European

 Union: Is EU Law and Policy Humane Enough?
-(Forthcoming, 2015, Cambridge University Press).
+(2016, Cambridge University Press).

 She is currently working on a monograph on migration law and policy in the European Union